Gary Rollins: Personal life

-Their son, Glen Rollins, married to Danielle, is suing his father and his uncle Randall Rollins, chairman of Rollins Inc, over "rightful cash allocations".
-Glen's three siblings have all joined him in the lawsuit, as has his mother Ruthie, who filed for divorce from Gary at about the same time.
-Randall Rollins' five children are taking their father and Gary's side.
-Glen and Danielle have also begun divorce proceedings.
-The family's "pest control empire" is worth about $8 billion.
+Their son, Glen Rollins sued his father and his uncle Randall Rollins, chairman of Rollins Inc, over "rightful cash allocations".
+Glen's three siblings all joined him in the lawsuit, as did his mother, Ruthie, who filed for divorce from Gary at about the same time.
+Randall Rollins' five children took their father and Gary's side.
+Glen and Danielle also began divorce proceedings.
+After nearly a decade of litigation, the parties reached a confidential settlement in November 2019, just before closing arguments were set to begin in a Fulton County courtroom.
+Throughout the proceedings, Gary Rollins maintained that his actions were in line with the intentions of his father, O. Wayne Rollins, emphasizing a commitment to preserving the family's legacy and ensuring the responsible management of the family's substantial assets.
+The settlement's terms remain confidential, but the conclusion of the lawsuit suggests a mutual agreement was reached that honors the family's values and business principles.
+The family's "pest control empire" is worth about $14.2 billion.

 Rollins' second wife is Kathleen (Wingard) Rollins.

 In June 2018, it was announced that Rollins and wife Kathleen had given a gift of $40 million to his alma mater, University of Tennessee at Chattanooga, in which the College of Business will now be named the Gary W. Rollins College of Business.